 In the web ad space there’s no bigger name than that of Google’s AdSense which allows you to run ads on their very own hosted products and but more often, in third-party platforms like self-hosted sites and apps.

-The hosted products include Blogger sites and the more common one, monetized YouTube videos.
+The hosted products include Blogger sites and the more common one, monetized YouTube channels.
 I take it you’ve any one of this and you currently have earnings in your AdSense account that you wish to withdraw.

 Before You Can Withdraw